 Before I knew it, I was graduating with nearly $120,000 in student loans that were on track to be paid off in 30 years.
 I didn’t even consider applying for internships or pursuing a residency because I felt the pressure to start paying these loans off ASAP.

 Then I got married.
 And had children.
 And month after month, I would faithfully pay my loans.
 I eventually got tired of the idea that this loan would be paid off decades away, so I made the decision with my husband to pay these loans off more aggressively.
 Although my student loans are now paid in full, I still feel the pain of this burden every time I see another story about new graduates being saddled with an enormous amount of debt.

 I look back and see multiple opportunities where I could have made better choices.
 I could have researched the cost of education more fully.
 I could have budgeted more carefully while I was in school in order to decrease the total amount borrowed.
 And had I been more financially savvy as a new grad, I am certain that I would have made better financial choices coming out of school.

 Of course, hindsight is 20/20.
-It’s also possible that I could have been presented with a detailed cost analysis of attending veterinary school and chose to ignore all of the facts.
-But at least I would have been given the chance to make that choice.
+It’s also possible that I could have been presented with a detailed cost analysis of attending veterinary school and still made less than ideal choices.
+But at least I would have been given the chance to make those choices.
 I would like to think that increased openness, transparency, and commiseration with fellow students in a similar situation could have propelled me to make better choices.

 Veterinary programs are slowly coming around to incorporating personal finance into their curricula.
 Both the AVMA and VIN have websites dedicated to educating aspiring veterinarians to consider the financial aspects of attending veterinary school.
 But based on a 2015 survey of SAVMA chapters, it is clear that veterinary students are still feeling like they are in the dark when it comes to financial literacy and student loans.
 Here is a rundown of their responses to the survey: